 Admissions requirements for this program are stringent.
 At a minimum, applicants must submit a completed application, transcripts from all colleges and universities previously attended, hold a bachelor’s degree from a regionally accredited college or university, show a minimum 3.0 GPA, present a current resume, three professional references, and a professional goals statement.

-Applications are reviewed by the Office of Graduate Admissions and the Gerontology Interdisciplinary Program; in other words, successful successful applicants must be accepted by both offices before enrolling in the program.
+Applications are reviewed by the Office of Graduate Admissions and the Gerontology Interdisciplinary Program; in other words, successful applicants must be accepted by both offices before enrolling in the program.
 The application deadline for fall semester enrollment is December 1.
 Roughly 12-15 students are accepted and begin work each fall.

 Iowa State University